stelar-eu/spatiotemporal_timeseries_extraction/README.md

     └── image2.RHD
     ```
 RAS files are compressed binary files containing the LAI values (or any other crop/land statistic) of satellite images.
 Each RAS file should have an accompanying header file (.RHD), which contains the metadata of the RAS file such as the bounding box, the coordinate reference system and the timestamps of the images.
 Based on the header files, the script first checks if the RAS files are aligned, i.e., if they have the same bounding box, coordinate reference system and timestamps.
 If the RAS files are not aligned, the script will raise an error.
 **Note**: The input path can be either a local path or a path to a folder in a MinIO object storage.
-In the latter case, the path should start with `s3://` followed by the MinIO server address and the bucket name, e.g., `s3://localhost:9000/mybucket/input_dir`.
-Also, the MinIO access key and secret key should be passed as arguments (see below).
+In the latter case, the path should start with `s3://` followed by the bucket name, e.g., `s3://mybucket/input_dir`.
+Also, the MinIO access key, secret key and endpoint url should be passed as arguments (see below).

 2. *output_path* (required): Path to the folder where the output files will be saved.
 **Note**: The output path can be either a local path or a path to a folder in a MinIO object storage.
-In the latter case, the path should start with `s3://` followed by the MinIO server address and the bucket name, e.g., `s3://localhost:9000/mybucket/output_dir`.
-Also, the MinIO access key and secret key should be passed as arguments (see below).
+In the latter case, the path should start with `s3://` followed by the bucket name, e.g., `s3://mybucket/output_dir`.
+Also, the MinIO access key, secret key and endpoint url should be passed as arguments (see below).

 3. *field_path* (optional): Path to the shapefile containing the boundaries of the agricultural fields.
 The shapefile can be one of the following formats: .shp, .gpkg.
 If this argument is not provided, the script will skip extracting the time series of the fields and only extract the time series of the pixels.